eastskykang/eastskykang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a doctoral student in computer science based in Zurich, Switzerland.
+From 2019, I am a member of [Computational Robotics Lab](http://crl.ethz.ch), ETH Zurich, led by Prof. Stelian Coros.

 My research aims to generate natural, animal-like legged robot motion.
 Thus, my research interests are broad ranging to legged locomotion control, computational model of character animation and finally design optimization for robotics applications.
-Please see my curriculum vitae [here](https://drive.google.com/file/d/1_LJE2xl-80-AA4Tb0SPG62aufeCbYslc/view?usp=sharing) for a more detailed professional biography.

 Other than my professional bio, I am from Seoul, South Korea 🇰🇷 and currently live in Zurich, Switzerland 🇨🇭.
-As I describe myself, I am an open source enthusiast, an indie game fan, and a classical music lover.
+As I describe myself, I am an open source enthusiast, a video game fan, and a classical music lover.
-In my free time, I hike beautiful mountains in Switzerland, go to orchestral concerts and watch lovely Ghibli and Disney animations. :D
+In my free time, I hike beautiful mountains in Switzerland, play video games, go to orchestral concerts and watch Ghibli and Disney movies (specifically, I am a big fan of Star Wars series). :D

 ------
 I am currently looking for self-motivated Master students (from ETH or students from any other institutes who can visit ETH Zurich by an available exchanging program) who are passionate to join our journey to build a bio-inspired legged robot.